Medrine-Jepkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that replaces all characters A and c from input to Z and e respectively Script that removes all letters c and C from input Script that reverse its input
+Script that displays all users and their home directories, sorted by users